A quick guide for finding out if you can keep Cherry Shrimp with Guppies.

 As guppies are on the upper level of the food chain and cherry shrimp on the lower level, there is a possibility that a guppy might feed on cherry shrimp.
 But they will usually leave adult shrimp alone.

-If you wish to avoid this from happening, there are certain precautions that you can take to so that your cherry shrimp and guppies can thrive in harmony.
+If you wish to avoid this from happening, there are certain precautions that you can take so that your cherry shrimp and guppies can thrive in harmony.

 I’ll be discussing these steps in the coming sections!